-B. COURSE OUTCOMES: At the end of the course, students will be able to:
+C. COURSE OUTCOMES: At the end of the course, students will be able to:

-CO 1: Have deep knowledge about the various theories involved in International Trade
+[CO.1].
+Gain deep knowledge about the various theories involved in International Trade.

-CO 2: Get an insight into the exchange rate determination
+[CO.2].
+Gain an insight into the exchange rate determination.

-CO 3: Understand the concept of balance of payment in detail
+[CO.3].
+Understand the concept of balance of payment in detail.

-CO 4: Become aware of the various international organizations
+[CO.4].
+Increase awareness about the various international organizations.

-CO 5: Get a clear picture of international trade relations of India with other nations.
+[CO.5].
+Gain a clear picture of international trade relations of India with other nations.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam (Summative) End Term Examination 70

 Total 100

 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all types of leaves including medica
+The allowance of 25% includes all types of leaves including medical

 leaves.